Alone in the cold, homeless women in Anchorage, Alaska, need somewhere to turn—somewhere to feel safe.

 Sherrie Laurie spent over 20 years as a successful pilot for FedEx.
 Later in life, she was inspired to serve the homeless.
 As a child, Sherrie’s homeless uncle frightened her, shaping her early view of the homeless community.
 As an adult, Sherrie decided to overcome this fear by serving people who, just like her uncle, were in dire need.

-“Inspired by the love of Jesus,” the Hope Center’s mission is to “offer those in need support, shelter, sustenance, and skills to transform their lives.”
-The Hope Center has been helping, teaching, and feeding homeless men and women for over 30 years, handing out 450-600 cups of soup every day.
+“Inspired by the love of Jesus,” the center’s mission is to “offer those in need support, shelter, sustenance, and skills to transform their lives.”
+The Downtown Hope Center has been helping, teaching, and feeding homeless men and women for over 30 years, handing out 450-600 cups of soup every day.

 At night, the Hope Center offers a free shelter for women only, a safe place for the many homeless women to escape from abusive situations and even sex trafficking.

 You would think that the local government would want to support organizations like the Hope Center.
-Instead, Anchorage officials went after it because of its Christian beliefs.
+Instead, Anchorage officials went after it—twice—because of its Christian beliefs.

-Soon after, a complaint was filed against the Hope Center with the Anchorage Civil Rights Commission, claiming that the center had discriminated against this individual.
+Soon after, a complaint was filed against the Hope Center with the Anchorage Civil Rights Commission, claiming the center had discriminated against this individual.
 But the Hope Center never violated the law.
-In fact, they got this individual the care he needed.
+In fact, it got this man the care he needed.

 The Hope Center serves everyone—men and women alike, no matter how they identify.
-But in order to provide a safe place for women escaping sex trafficking or abusive situations, the Hope Center’s overnight facilities, showers, and changing areas are open only to biological women.
+But to provide a safe place for women escaping sex trafficking or abusive situations, the Hope Center only allows women to stay overnight.

-That’s why Alliance Defending Freedom (ADF) filed a lawsuit against the Anchorage Equal Rights Commission and the city.
+That’s why Alliance Defending Freedom filed a lawsuit against the Anchorage Equal Rights Commission and the city.
+After a federal court ruled in favor of the Hope Center—issuing an order that stopped Anchorage officials from misapplying the ordinance—the city dropped its complaint.

 Many of these homeless women already feel like they don’t matter.
 It’s a shame that Anchorage officials elevated their political agenda over the privacy and safety concerns of these women.
 In a rush to push religious beliefs out of the public square, these officials almost pushed vulnerable women out into the cold.

-The Downtown Hope Center should be free to serve the homeless according to its faith without fear of government punishment.
+The Downtown Hope Center should be free to serve vulnerable women according to its faith without fear of government punishment.